arjun-1/kafkagosaur/README.md

 Kafkagosaur is a Kafka client for Deno built using WebAssembly.
 The project binds to the [kafka-go](https://github.com/segmentio/kafka-go) library.

+See [this article](https://medium.com/@arjun.dhawan/kafkagosaur-eac3c063388) for an overview of its inner workings.

 ## Supported features

 - [x] Writer